 ‘Speck’ is all about random dots adorning the pieces.
 The name comes from the metal elements in the clay which can react to leave tiny black dots on the bone china when it is fired, these are known as speck.
 Rather than discarding imperfect pieces, this collection celebrates the random and unavoidable imperfections.
 Where a speck has occurred Richard has covered with a copper dot so each piece will be totally unique.
 They are then finished with a cobalt blue edging.

 ‘Details from Willow’ is Richards’s homage to the traditional willow pattern.
-He’s given his collection an update by celebrating the pure white quality of English bone china.
+He’s given his collection update by celebrating the pure white quality of English bone china.
 Rather than covering the entire surface in the typical elaborate pattern, Richard highlights some of the details so we can enjoy their beauty.
-His 21st century update is thoughtful and beautiful.
+His 21st-century update is thoughtful and beautiful.
 These pieces are available in the classic cobalt blue or with burnished gold accents.

 Details from Willow Collection